-In Q1 2016, installation of solar PV (photovoltaic) rose 24% over Q1 2015; for the same period, solar accounted for 64% of all new electric generating capacity brought on-line in the U.S (Source: SEIA).
+The U.S solar industry has grown by an average of 68% per year for the past decade (Source: SEIA).
 Rapid expansion in the solar energy industry highlights the need to streamline the collection, management and exchange of solar datasets to reduce market inefficiencies and lower costs for consumers.

-The U.S. Department of Energy, as part of its SunShot Initiative, launched the Orange Button program that aims to set data standards for the solar industry.
-The DOE SunShot initiative seeks to make solar energy cost-competitive with other forms of electricity by funding cooperative research, development, demonstration, and deployment projects by private companies, universities, state and local governments, nonprofit organizations, and national laboratories to drive down the cost of solar electricity to $0.06 per kilowatt-hour.
+Orange Button, which is a U.S. Department of Energy Solar Energy Technologies Office-funded program, was launched to set data standards for the solar industry.
+The initiative seeks to make solar energy cost-competitive with other forms of electricity by funding cooperative research, development, demonstration, and deployment projects by private companies, universities, state and local governments, nonprofit organizations, and national laboratories to drive down the cost of solar electricity to $0.06 per kilowatt-hour.

-Interested in getting involved and potentially joining the XBRL US working group?
+Interested in getting involved and potentially joining the working group that will be further developing the Orange Button standard?
 Email firstname.lastname@example.org for more information.